shengxin-yu/Shengxin-Yu.github.io/index.md

 Since entering the master's program, I have won the <a href="https://civileng.tongji.edu.cn/fb/8b/c17998a326539/page.htm" target="_blank"> National Scholarship for Postgraduate Students</a> and the honorary title of Outstanding Student of Tongji University.
 I was first involved in research on applying deep learning-based computer vision techniques to structural health monitoring.
 From the autumn of 2022, I started to take charge of the project of new seismic isolation structures, where I explored and continued my research interest in novel structures with seismic resilience.
 At present, I have accumulated some research findings.
 But I feel that the most important thing is that my scientific research, communication, goal planning and problem-solving skills have been greatly improved, and I believe that I can be qualified for many civil engineering-related doctoral project.

 In addition, before joining the master's program, I obtained a bachelor's degree in civil engineering from<a href="https://www.dlut.edu.cn/" target="_blank"> Dalian University of Technology</a>.
-During this period, I received many honors and awards, such as the honorary title of outstanding graduates of Liaoning Province and a large scholarship (only two people in the entire department received it), twice the title of the school's top three students, multiple single-category scholarships, etc.
+During this period, I received many honors and awards, such as the honorary title of outstanding graduates of Liaoning Province and a<a href="https://www.dlut.edu.cn/" target="_blank"> large special scholarship</a> (only 38 people in the school obtained it, accounting for less than 0.2%), twice the title of the school's top three students, multiple single-category scholarships, etc.

 In my life, I am a sunny, strong-minded, and optimistic person.
 I like traveling, climbing, and playing badminton.
 I have family and friends who love me and whom I love.
 I believe no pain no gain, I will continue to work hard!